vertcoin-project/vertcoin-core/doc/README.md

 Building
 ---------------------
+Building Vertcoin Core follows the process and tools used for Bitcoin Core.

 The following are developer notes on how to build Bitcoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)